pinggit/pinggit.github.com/_posts/2013-12-22-real-bad-work-flow.markdown

 OK. now the war started...

 oh that's an issue of my linux locale , so I need to :

 * just remove the chinese chars , manually, and update PR. done. and fix the generic linux locale issue later on.
 * why don't correct my linux locale issue (`issue#1`)? that's sth brought troubles from time to time...

-without thinking, picked 2).
+without thinking, I picked 2).

-that's still fine, maybe good choice .... --- only if it can be fixed in not-long-time...
+that's still fine, maybe good .... --- only if it can be fixed in not-long-time...

 how to fix issue#1 then?